 • Strengthen capacity among researchers, trainees, PFD partners, and health professionals to engage in ethical, community-driven research partnerships with Indigenous Peoples.

-• Create space for Indigenous patient, family, and donor voices and lived experiences to inform priorities for donation and transplantation research, policy, and practice.
+• Create space for Indigenous patient, family, and donor voices to share their experiences and priorities in donation and transplantation.

-• Support learning on cultural safety, partnership, and appropriate engagement protocols when conducting research with Indigenous Peoples.
+• Support learning on cultural safety, partnership, and appropriate engagement strategies with Indigenous Peoples.

-• Highlight community-driven and Indigenous-led programs and research approaches that fosters ethical collaboration and partnership.
+• Highlight community-driven and Indigenous-led programs and research projects that fosters ethical collaboration and partnership.

 Become a Partner for the 2026 PFD Forum